 A. Associated Costs, Utility Connection

-Owner pays permit fee.
+Owner pays permit fee and submits Application(s) for Connection(s).

 If the property does not have access to a water and/or sewer mainline, upon approval by the City Council, engineering specifications will be drawn-up.
 Property owner will be responsible for the cost and coordination of the mainline installation, per the specifications of the City.

 Property owner will be responsible for the cost and installation of water and sewer service lines, from the property to the mainlines.